 Business initiative coordinates accelerated market launch of natural gas and biomethane as fuels.

-- Car manufacturers: Daimler, Fiat, Iveco Magirus, Opel, Volkswagen Group, VDIK – Association of International Motor Vehicle Manufacturers
+- Vehicle manufacturers: Daimler, Fiat, Iveco Magirus, GM Europe/Opel, VDIK (Association of International Motor Vehicle Manufacturers) and Volkswagen AG.

 The use of natural gas as a fuel is technically advanced.
 The challenge now is to establish this alternative fuel on the market.
 With this aim in mind, the members of the Initiative are implementing the measures set out in the letter of intent to increase the number of natural gas-powered vehicles on the road.
 They are focusing on expanding both the range of vehicles and the network of filling stations.
 Furthermore, they are working to increase the percentage of biomethane in the fuel mix.
 Supportive political framework conditions should create reliable planning conditions for the necessary investments.